guoyu07/skynet-5/README.md

 # 10.1.
 Custom Data Encryption
-By default, Skynet offers one class for simple encryption data:
+By default, Skynet offers all sending and receiving data encryption by:

+- *openSSL*
+- *Mcrypt*
-- via base64
+- *base64*

 You can create and add your own encryption method by implementing: